rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/api-description.md

     new AnyJSBundleProvider([
     new MetroJSBundleProvider(),
     /**
      * Note: Load a bundle from '/data/app/el2/100/base/com.rnoh.tester/files/bundle.harmony.js'.
-Path mismatch is caused by the application sandbox on HarmonyOS.
+Path mismatch is caused by the application sandbox on OpenHarmony.
      */
     new FileJSBundleProvider('/data/storage/el2/base/files/bundle.harmony.js'),
     new ResourceJSBundleProvider(this.rnohCoreContext.uiAbilityContext.resourceManager, 'hermes_bundle.hbc'),